sarckk/sarckk.github.io/content/post/gpt-programming.md

 It's been roughly 3 weeks since the release of GPT-4.
 In the world of AI that means I'm already late to the party, but with extra time this week I thought I'd finally start playing around with it to see what it can do.
 People have already started leveraging the power of GPT-4 to create impressive projects, like [@ammaar](https://twitter.com/ammaar) who used GPT-4 and other AI tools like MidJourney to [create a 3D game in Javascript from scratch](https://twitter.com/samuelwoods_/status/1642889718336479233) and [@mortenjust](https://twitter.com/mortenjust) who [made and published an iOS app](https://twitter.com/mortenjust/status/1639276571574894594) by prompting GPT-4.

 Since I spend a considerable time browsing and reading interesting -- mostly tech related -- articles on the internet, I've long been interested in making my own knowledge management solution for the many pages I bookmark.
-So I thought this would be a perfect little project to play around with GPT-4 to see what it's capable of -- and to catch a glimpse of what software engineering might look like not too far from now.
+So I thought this would be a perfect little project to play around with GPT-4 to see what it's capable of, and to catch a glimpse of what software engineering might look like not too far from now.
 For this experiment, I wanted to create a Chrome extension that would allow users to run semantic Q&A on the contents of their bookmarks.
 I have built a Chrome extension [before](https://github.com/moduda-live/moduda-extension), so I thought my familiarity with it would help me assess GPT's code.

 I don't have ChatGPT Plus -- so I used Bing Chat instead, since it was [recently confirmed to be running on GPT-4](https://blogs.bing.com/search/march_2023/Confirmed-the-new-Bing-runs-on-OpenAI%E2%80%99s-GPT-4) anyway.
 In the beginning, I asked the model to show me the code for a simple Chrome extension that when the extension logo was clicked, would open a html page that lists all of user's bookmarks on Chrome.
 After a few nudges (for example, asking it to open the html page on a new tab instead of in a popup), it correctly output the code for the Javascript and HTML files as well as the `manifest.json` file, and within minutes I had a very simple extension working:

 ![](https://sarckk.github.io/media/first_demo.png)

 Unfortunately, my browser crashed and I lost the history of the chat for this part, but it's not particularly interesting (by GPT standards, anyway).
-That said, even as someone who came in with high expectations having already what GPT can do, the feeling of describing, at a high level, what you want to build, trying out the code that the neural network outputs, and having it work seamlessly is nothing short of a magical experience.
+That said, even as someone who came in with high expectations having already what GPT can do, the feeling of describing what you want to build at a high  level and have the generated code work seamlessly is nothing short of a magical experience.

 At this point I had a `main.js` file that fetches the user's bookmarks and displays them, but not much else.
 I wanted to add a feature whereby the user would click a button next to each bookmark item, which would first grab the content from the link, create an embedding via [OpenAI Embedding API](https://platform.openai.com/docs/guides/embeddings) and index it in the [Pinecone vector database](https://www.pinecone.io/).